TheFrostedDev/NovaLight-foobar2000/README.md

 3) Extract and copy profile and encoders folder into main foobar2000 folder
 4) Enjoy ^_^

+JSplitter panel files supplied separately for anyone who wishes to use them >w<

 # NovaSplitter
 - Acts as a main container for ColumnsUI panels
 - Menu button in top-left corner to access topbar menu actions